 The QualitEE project has carried out extensive research, as well as consultation with key experts and stakeholders in the energy efficiency services market.
 Key outcomes from this work have been published, and made available for download, to support the uptake and development of quality assurance for energy efficiency services.

 The Focal Publication of QualitEE

-The focal publication will be a core set of Quality Assessment Criteria for energy efficiency services harmonised across Europe, and with nationally focussed additions.
-The guidelines will break down the key aspects within energy efficiency services into components/questions that can be individually assessed for quality, known as the ‘quality criteria’.
+The focal publication is a core set of Quality Assessment Criteria for energy efficiency services harmonised across Europe, and with nationally focussed additions.
+The guidelines break down the key aspects within energy efficiency services into components/questions that can be individually assessed for quality, known as the ‘quality criteria’.

 Each ‘Quality Criterion’ has the following form…

 |Which specific aspect of the energy efficiency service is being assessed?
 What is the ideal requirement for this specific aspect?||What evidence should the assessor look for to assess the criterion.||How should the assessor decide whether the evidence collected demonstrates the criterion has been achieved?
 This could be pass/fail presence of the evidence or there may be a set of quality statements to assess against in a rating scale.||Supporting comments to assist the assessor in coming to their conclusion.|

 Extensive market research surveys and stakeholder interviews have been carried out to inform the development of Quality Assessment Guidelines and Assurance Business Models.
 The output of this work are:

 - A pan-European report on energy efficiency services markets, finance and quality.
 View the report here.

 - National reports on energy efficiency services markets, finance and quality.
 Read the Belgium report here.

 - An interactive web-tool to navigate market survey results – allowing direct comparison between different countries and previous market surveys carried out in 2013 and 2015 as part of the Transparense project